WeAreAcademy/academy-express-tv-shows-project-brief/level-200.md

 # Level 200 - Add Search

-1. Complete all requirements from Level 100
+1. Complete all minimal requirements from previous levels
 1. Add a "live" search input:
     1. Only episodes whose `summary` **OR** `name` contains the search term should be displayed
     1. The search should be case-**in**sensitive